-Created at the initiative of President Emmanuel Macron, EURICS aims at deepening the understanding of China’s new directions in all fields.
+Created at the initiative of President Macron, EURICS aims at deepening the understanding of China’s new directions in all domains.
 It is an independent institute with an institutional, scientific and financial independence that guarantees the autonomy of its research, analysis and debate.
-Holding a genuine European dimension, EURICS brings together major European players in the field of scientific research and policy studies, by the means of fellowship invitations and joint research activities.
+Holding a genuine European dimension, EURICS brings together major players in the field of scientific research and policy studies, by the means of fellowship invitations and joint research activities.

 In France, the institutions members of the Academic Committee are the French National Centre for Scientific Research (Centre national de la Recherche scientifique, CNRS), the French School of Far Easthern Studies (Ecole française d’Extrême-Orient, EFEO), the School of Advanced Studies in the Social Sciences (Ecole des hautes études en sciences sociales, EHESS), the National Institute of Oriental Languages and Civilisations, (Institut national des langues et civilisations orientales, Inalco), Sciences Po, Aix Marseille University (Université d’Aix-Marseille) and the French Academic Network for Asian Studies (Groupement d’intérêt scientifique Etudes asiatiques, GIS Asie, Coordinating institution for France).